joshtype/ProShopReactProject/README.md

 ## Credits

-* Based on project by Brad Traversy: https://github.com/bradtraversy/proshop-v2
+* Based on project by Brad Traversy: https://github.com/bradtraversy/proshop-v2.
-* Navbar logo and icon (edited): Shutterstock ID: 2193560861
+* Navbar logo and icon edited from Shutterstock ID: 2193560861.